Amputation. The word makes pet parents nervous, and it’s easy to understand why.

 When infection is present, the bacteria can destroy tissues around the sutures and cause the sutures to come undone.
 In a worst case scenario, a second surgery will be required to eliminate the diseased tissue and close up the area.

 How to Prevent Seromas

 Seromas are often linked to excessive activity immediately after surgery.
 One of the best ways to prevent them is to keep your pet calm, quiet and confined for a few days.
 Dr Wiltzius also advises using a pressure bandage after surgery.

 If there is any sign of a seroma, call your veterinarian immediately.

-Phantom limb pain is another common side effect after amputation surgery.
-Again, it’s a side effect that can be controlled, and even prevented.
+Phantom limb pain is another common amputation side effect in some pets.
+It’s a controllable side effect and sometimes you can prevent it.